core-wg/senml-spec/draft-ietf-core-senml.md

 outside temperature in a given city, to very private information that requires integrity and confidentiality protection, such as patient health information.
-When SenML is used for configuration or actuation, it can be used to change the state of systems and impact also physical world, e.g., by turning off a heater or opening a lock.
+When SenML is used for configuration or actuation, it can be used to change the state of systems and also impact the physical world, e.g., by turning off a heater or opening a lock.

 The SenML formats alone do not provide any security and instead rely